mrzacsmith/mzs-nodestack/README.md

 ### Goal

-- create a useful node package
+[ ] create a useful node package
+[ ] include standard node packages, so only invoke this one package is needed [ ] MERN standard packages
+[ ] make it easy to improve and update